jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 ## Getting Started

-Example of virtual keyboard from https://www.labanquepostale.fr/ to type the password:
+Example of virtual keyboard from https://www.labanquepostale.fr/:
 ![](https://github.com/johnmarcc/OpenCV_BanquePostale_AccountStatement/blob/master/BanquePostaleVirtualKeyboard.jpg)

-Python script which connects automatically to https://www.labanquepostale.fr/ in order to download the most recent bank account statement.

-This uses OpenCV library to detect which buttons have to be clicked on the virtual keyboard displayed in the Login page according to user's password
+This Python script uses OpenCV library to detect which buttons have to be clicked on the virtual keyboard displayed in the Login page according to user's password

 This script can be run in foreground (param_HEADLESS_PROCESS = 'False') or in background on a server (param_HEADLESS_PROCESS = 'True')